TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

 There are 6 opens hosts with its corresponding services running.
-Among others, we can identify a few relevant services in the output:
+We can identify a few relevant services in the output:

 - MySQL - 172.18.0.4